-- 100 Minor Study (.25) Applied music lessons open to all students with consent of instructor and payment of the applied music lesson fee.
+100 Minor Study (.25 or .5) Applied music lessons open to all students with consent of instructor and payment of the applied music lesson fee.
+Students will be assigned to teachers for one half-hour private lesson each week (one hour private lesson each week for 0.5 unit).
+Depending on the area of study, some combination of jury, technical examination, and weekly repertoire class is required.
+Offered each semester.

+100X Minor Study (0) Applied music lessons open to all students with consent of instructor and payment of the applied music lesson fee.
 Students will be assigned to teachers for one half-hour private lesson each week.
-Jury, technical examination, and weekly repertoire class are not required.
-Offered each semester. - 100X (0) Minor Study Applied music lessons open to all students with consent of instructor and payment of the applied music lesson fee.
-Students will be assigned to teachers for one half-hour private lesson each week.
-Depending on the area of study, some combination of jury, technical examination, and weekly repertoire class is required.
-Offered each semester. - 171, 173 Freshman Applied B.A. (.25) (.25) Instruction in the principal field of applied music is designed to prepare students to meet the performance requirements in the B.A. degree program in addition to providing a laboratory for the study of the literature of the art of music.
+After completing this course, it will not be possible to substitute it for MUS 100.
+Offered each semester.

+171, 173 Freshman Applied B.A. (.25) (.25) Instruction in the principal field of applied music is designed to prepare students to meet the performance requirements in the B.A. degree program in addition to providing a laboratory for the study of the literature of the art of music.
 Instruction is available in the following fields: Voice, Keyboard Instruments (Piano, Organ, Harpsichord), Stringed Instruments (Violin, Viola, Cello, Double Bass and Classical Guitar), Woodwind Instruments (Flute, Oboe, Clarinet, Bassoon, Saxophone), Brass Instruments (French Horn, Trumpet, Trombone, Euphonium, Tuba), Percussion Instruments.
-171 offered each fall; 173 offered each spring. - 181, 183 Freshman Applied Major (.5) (.5) Instruction in the principal field of applied music is designed to prepare students to meet the performance requirements in the various degree programs in addition to providing a laboratory for the study of
+171 offered each fall; 173 offered each spring.